9 Ways To Prevent Osteoporosis (Bone Loss)

 Considering it is the depletion of estrogen that accounts for bone loss in most postmenopausal women, calcium supplementation with low-dosage estrogen therapy help reduce bone loss.6 Needless to say, this method is applicable only to postmenopausal women.

-Touted as a magic remedy for preventing bone loss, ipriflavone isoflavone, a crystalline compound synthesized from soy is found to hold great promise in preventing osteoporosis from a variety of reasons – from chronic steroid use to immobility, ovariectomy, etc. Not just that, it is found to be useful in treating not only bone loss but other bone complications also from conditions like Paget’s disease of the bone, hyperparathyroidism, and tinnitus caused by otosclerosis or the abnormal growth of bone near the middle ear.8
+Touted as a magic remedy for preventing bone loss, ipriflavone isoflavone, a crystalline compound synthesized from soy is found to hold great promise in preventing osteoporosis caused by a variety of factors like chronic steroid use to immobility and ovariectomy (removal of ovary/ies).
+Not just that, it is found to be useful in treating other bone complications from conditions like Paget’s disease of the bone, hyperparathyroidism, and tinnitus caused by the abnormal growth of bone near the middle ear (otosclerosis).8

 Many studies have shown a daily intake of 600 mg ipriflavone is effective.9

 While diet is important in preventing bone loss, the effect of regular exercise cannot be emphasized enough.11 Not just any exercise but weight-bearing exercises particularly work on bone health and bone mineral density.
-High-impact weight bearing exercises like dancing, jogging, running, tennis, aerobics, climbing, etc are very effective in building bone health.12
+High-impact weight-bearing exercises like dancing, jogging, running, tennis, aerobics, and climbing are very effective in building bone health.12

 Having said that, in case you have osteoporosis already or have a history of fracture from it, you can do weight-bearing exercises but of low impact.
-These include walking on a treadmill, using elliptical training machines, low-impact aerobics, etc. Additionally, you should also do muscle building exercises like lifting weights, using elastic exercise bands, etc.
+These include walking on a treadmill, using elliptical training machines, and low-impact aerobics.
+Additionally, you should also do muscle-building exercises like lifting weights and using elastic exercise bands.

-Drinking Cola And Coffee: Drinking cola and coffee is said to be harmful to bone health and can lead to osteoporosis.13 While it is still unclear why these drinks reduce bone density while others don’t, caffeine in both cola and coffee could be the culprit.14 That also explains while cola is bad for bone density, other soft drinks are not.
+Drinking cola and coffee is said to be harmful to bone health and can lead to osteoporosis.13 While it is still unclear why these drinks reduce bone density while others don’t, caffeine in both cola and coffee could be the culprit.14 That also explains why while cola is bad for bone density, other soft drinks are not.
 Another possible reason is the phosphoric acid in cola that can leach calcium out of bones.

-Cigarette smoking affects estrogen circulation in the body, a reason why women smokers hit menopause earlier than nonsmokers.
-The depletion of estrogen is also the reason why smoking is considered a cause of bone loss.16
+Cigarette smoking affects estrogen circulation in the body, a reason women smokers hit menopause earlier than nonsmokers.
+The depletion of estrogen is also why smoking is considered a cause of bone loss.15